chengfzy/DeepLearningStudy/README.md

 Some Study Code about Deep Learning

 ## Contents
-## common
+### common
 Some common function and class
 1. debug_info: include the section, sub-section debug info

-## data
+### data
 1. dating: Data collect for each person for dating.
 [Info](./data/dating/info.md)
+1. digits: 32 * 32 gray image with 0~9 expressed by 0/1 text

 ### machine_learning
 1. ml01_knn \
-    k-nearest neighbors and some examples.
+    k-nearest neighbors and include 3 example.
-    - knn.py: KNN library, include 3 example
-        1. SimpleKnnClassify: simple test for only few data
+    - SimpleKnnClassify: simple test for only few data
-        2. DatingMatch: improving matches from a dating site with kNN
+    - DatingMatch: improving matches from a dating site with kNN
-        3. DigitRecognition: classify digits for 32 * 32 gray image file
+    - DigitRecognition: classify digits for 32 * 32 gray image file

 ### NeuralNetworks